-Posttraumatic Stress Disorder is diagnosed when an individual experiences some type of traumatic event.
-The event may be an exposure to actual or threatened death, serious injury, or sexual violence.
-The traumatic event does not necessarily have to happen directly to the individual; the individual can be a witness of the event happening to someone else or they may simply hear about a traumatic event happening to a loved one.
+Post-Traumatic Stress Disorder can be diagnosed when an individual experiences a type of traumatic event that now effects their daily life.
+The event may be an exposure to threatened or actual death, sexual violence, or serious injury.
+Also, the traumatic event does not necessarily have to happen directly to the person diagnosed with PTSD; the individual can be a witness of the event happening to someone else or they may simply hear about the event happening to a loved one.

-In order for a diagnosis of Post Traumatic Stress Disorder to be given an individual must have symptoms for at least one month that cause significant distress or impaired functioning.
-The symptoms of Posttraumatic Stress Disorder vary somewhat depending on the individual’s age.
-Below are symptoms that indicate an individual is suffering from Post traumatic Stress Disorder.
+In order for an individual to be diagnosed with Post-Traumatic Stress Disorder, they must have symptoms for at least one month that cause impaired functioning or significant distress.
+The symptoms of Post-Traumatic Stress Disorder (PTSD) may vary somewhat depending on the individual’s age.
+Below is a list of symptoms that indicate an individual could be suffering from Post- Traumatic Stress Disorder.

 Symptoms for adults, adolescents, and children older than six:

-- Intrusive symptoms such as recurrent distressing memories of the event, intense psychological stress when they are reminded of the event, or reactions where the individual feels as if the event is happening again.
+- Intrusive symptoms such as recurring distressing memories of the event, intense psychological stress when they are reminded of the event, or reactions where the person feels as if the event is happening to them all over again.